stillinbeta/heroku-starter-project/README.md

     * `heroku config SET TRELLO_API_KEY=<API_KEY> TRELLO_API_SECRET=<API_SECRET> TRELLO_TOKEN=<your_token>`
 * Set up the Github web hooks to point to your application.
     * You'll need to add the hooks for `pull_request`, `issues`, `pull_request_review_comment`, and `issue_comment`
-    * Here's the curl command to use:
+    * Here's the curl command to use (repository id is in the URI after you created your repository in the web interface):
 ```shell
     curl -u "<your username>" -i \
     https://api.github.com/hub \